 Connect :: Extend :: Enrich

-- connects the gap between a general B.A. in subjects as wide ranging as history, literature, hotel management or even computer application with professional education programs that service the creative and cultural industries - Bridge Pathway.
+- connects the gap between a general Undergraduate degree in subjects as wide ranging as history, literature, hotel management, commerce or even computer application with professional education programs that service the creative and cultural industries - Bridge Pathway.

-- enriches the learning in art and design a student would have gained from school by giving them a space to learn through apprenticeship and internship with practitioners – artists and designers in their studios or projects - Apprenticeship Pathway.
+- enriches the learning in art and design a student has gained from a 4 year Undergraduate degree in art, design, architecture or allied fields by giving them a space to learn through apprenticeship with practitioners, artists, designers, historians in their studios or projects - Apprenticeship Pathway.

 Overview of the Program